MartinTheDoge/fdet-run-test/README.md

 ```

 ## Text Benchmark and its values
-For testing out AIBertas functionality, we use 2 common knowledge Czech sentences
+For testing out our modified AIBertas functionality, we use 2 common knowledge Czech sentences
 ```
 Miloš Zeman had been president for 10 years
 Andrej babiš said he would not help the Baltics and Poland if they were invaded